djjohnsongeek/MicroMarines/README.md

 # Micro Marines
-The beginings of a simple RTS
+The beginnings of a simple RTS build with C# and the MonoGame (XNA) framework.